 A Related Party Transaction is a transfer of resources or obligations between related parties, regardless of whether a price is charged.
 Related Party Transactions exclude transactions with any other entity that is a related party solely because of its economic dependence on the Joint Committee or the Government of which it forms part.
 A related party is one that has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
-This includes cases where the related party entity and another entity are subject to common control but excludes providers of finance in the course of their normal business with the Joint Committee and Trade Unions in the course of their normal dealings with the Joint Committee.
+This includes cases where the related party entity and another entity are subject to common control but excludes providers of finance in the course of their normal business with the Joint Committee.
 In addition, where the relationship with the Joint Committee and the entity is solely that of an Agency (see note 28) these are not deemed to be Related Party Transactions.